SwiftDI/SwiftDI/README.md

     $ pod install
     ```

-    Again, you may have to reset some build settings in order to silence warnings from Cocoapods.
+    You may have to reset some build settings in order to silence warnings from Cocoapods.

 1. Open up `SwiftDIApp.xcworkspace`.
 If you expand the `Pods` project, you'll see a directory for 'Development Pods'; expand this and you'll see the the `SwiftDIHLP` pod.